mroberts1/BOOTSTRA.386/manual/index.md

 And then the tape ends.
 I had forgotten to rewind the tape before pressing record.

 We are there until sunrise.
 I have no recollection exactly what we spoke, although I remember how it felt.
-I imagine it to be like one of the Milton Ericksons hypnotism sessions.
+I imagine it to be like one of the Milton Erickson's hypnotism sessions.

 I came in to the office around noon the next day and looked at the blackboard, an artifact of the blacked out night.
 Grace's algorithms are partially erased and at the top, obviously in Thomas' penmanship, "Computer as a colleague" with "Goal" labeled flow diagrams and a digital divide from the human world to the digital and back again.